U.N. wants Syria transition, unclear if invites Iran to peace talks

-UNITED NATIONS (Reuters) - U.N.
-Secretary-General Ban Ki-moon on Monday reiterated that a January 22 international peace conference on Syria would seek to establish a transitional government in the war-ravaged nation and he left open the question of the attendance of Iran.
+UNITED NATIONS, Nov 25 (Reuters) - U.N.
+Secretary-General Ban Ki-moon on Monday reiterated that a Jan.
+22 international peace conference on Syria would seek to establish a transitional government in the war-ravaged nation and he left open the question of the attendance of Iran.

 “We have a clear goal,” Ban told reporters.
 “The full implementation of the Geneva Communique of 30 June 2012, including the establishment, based on mutual consent, of a transitional governing body with full executive powers, including over military and security entities.”